 In The Uniform Solution, open your WebStore’s active configuration and choose Payment Options from the left menu.
 Then check the Accept PayPal box to enable the PayPal fields:

-Select the My business info option from the left menu and select the Merchant account ID with your mouse then copy and paste it into the active WebStore Configuration form’s Merchant Account ID: field.
+Select the About the business option from the left menu and copy the Merchant account ID and paste it into the active WebStore Configuration form’s Merchant Account ID: field.

-Click the My selling tools item from the left menu.
-Then in the Selling online section, click the Update link on the API access line:
+Click the Website payments item from the left menu.
+Then click the Update link on the API access line:

 Copy and paste these three items into your active WebStore Configuration: API Username to API User Name, API Password, and Signature to API Signature.
 After completing all of the fields, click the Test button and you should receive the validation message below: